By Richard Greene

 Disasters shake men’s souls.
 But tragedies also create unique windows of opportunity when hearts soften and people reach out — and even upward — for help and hope.

-Despite religious freedom, less than one percent of Japan’s 126 million people are evangelical believers.
+Despite religious freedom, less than 1% of Japan’s 126 million people are evangelical believers.
 Japan is traditionally considered a hard ground for the gospel.
 In fact, it’s been referred to as a “missionary graveyard.”

 TWR had been airing Christ-centered programs to Japan via its powerful shortwave station on the Pacific island of Guam, but the ministry expanded in 2011.
 Doors to FM broadcasting opened after a devastating earthquake and subsequent tsunami and nuclear disaster rattled the country.
 TWR ramped up its production of customized programming to minister to people in crisis, beginning with a Bible-permeated counseling program — Season of Hope — over Japanese FM stations in the tsunami-hit region.